Wolfgang-Amadeus-Mozart/Powershell_Projects/readme.md

 ## Acknowledgments

-- Special thanks to the service desk team for their feedback and testing.
+- Special thanks for all my managers that aencouraged me to implement powershell solutions.

 ---